EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 1) Agency can focus on covering certain police districts in order of highest to lowest number of vacant buildings present (western, eastern, southwestern, southern, etc.)
 2) Focus on neighborhoods within clusters 1 and 3 when making inspection rounds to make the most efficient impact revitalizing the city.

-If given more time, we would further analyze more data, information regarding population loss, crime rates by neighborhood, state funding and money allocation based on public health issues.
+If given more time, we would further analyze more data regarding population loss, crime rates by neighborhood, state funding and money allocation based on public health issues.
 Having access to this information can help 1) see overview of which neighborhoods should be prioritized in terms of development and funding 2) which neighborhoods are getting funding already (needs more), getting funding already (doesn’t need anymore), is not getting funding (needs fundings).